 Dopamine is what is responsible for bodily changes associated with attraction, too.
 When you're around someone you have strong romantic feelings for, you may notice your pulse quicken, your breathing gets shallow, or your cheeks flush.
 These are all biological processes that are partially caused by increased levels of dopamine.
 Cortisol and norepinephrine may also be increased, causing us to experience a feeling of urgency and to think frequently about the person we have romantic feelings for.

-Dopamine And Searching for A Partner
+Dopamine And Searching For A Partner

-Because dopamine motivates us to seek out things that we find rewarding, it plays a main role in attraction and finding romantic partners.
 The continuation of our species depends on our ability to reproduce; therefore, our biology still drives us to find a mate.
 This is one illustration of why dopamine was designed to elicit feelings of romantic love.

 Interestingly, the brain's reward cycle may be triggered in a stronger way when we perceive the person we are interested in as "hard to get."
 The chase aspect of this type of dating can activate a strong rush of dopamine and perhaps sex hormones as well.